CHAPTER B:

 Data Responsibility

-Data responsibility in humanitarian action is the safe, ethical and effective management of personal and non-personal data for operational response, in accordance with established frameworks for personal data protection.
+Data responsibility in humanitarian action is the safe, ethical and effective management of personal and non-personal data for operational response.
 It is a critical issue for the humanitarian system to address, as the stakes are high.
-For this reason, data protection is of fundamental importance for humanitarian organizations and an essential consideration for HCTs.

 Resources